 Plan all things in advance.

-This may sound as a no-brainer to you, but planning everything ahead of time will motivate you to do things.
+This may sound like a no-brainer to you, but planning everything ahead of time will motivate you to do things.

 You can do these things in advance: